Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.rst

    +------------------------+------------------------+-----------------+

-3. Select **File → New Component → Hello World → Create Application Component from Template**.
+3. Select **File → New Example → Hello World → Create Application Component from Template**.
 The Create New Application Component - Hello World wizard welcome screen opens.

 4. Use the information in the table below to make your selections in the wizard screens.